-Some researches prove that webinars held on Mondays and Fridays are less visited than those held on other days of the week.
+Researches prove that webinars held on Mondays and Fridays are less visited than those held on other days of the week.
 Other polls state that attendance is low on Tuesdays.
 At MyOwnConference we are sure that people will attend your webinar even on Friday night in case they see its point.
-Yet, having studied the researches we arrived to our own conclusions.
+Yet, having studied the researches we arrived at our own conclusions.

 According to the survey of ON24, 28% of users are ready to visit a webinar on Monday or Thursday.
 Friday gets only 7% that are ready to attend a webinar in the view of the coming weekend.
 The weekend itself demonstrates even worse results of 2% of the people surveyed.